Jagathy Sreekumar: Personal life

 Jagathy married Mallika in 1974 and divorced in 1976.
 He married Shoba in 1980.
 They have a son, Rajkumar, and a daughter, Parvathy.
 Just days before the March 2012 road accident, Jagathy had publicly revealed that he had a daughter, Sreelakshmi Sreekumar, with actress Kala, also said to be his third wife.

 Accident

 On 10 March 2012, he was seriously injured in a road accident at Panambra near the Calicut University at Tenhipalam in Malappuram district.
-He was immediately rushed to MIMS in Kozhikode, where he remained for one month.
+He was immediately rushed to Aster MIMS Hospital in Kozhikode, where he remained for one month.
 Later, he was taken to Christian Medical College, Vellore for advanced treatment.
 He underwent multiple surgical procedures.
 He remained in hospital for twelve months, appearing in public for the first time in March 2013, unable to speak.
 In 2014, he was again taken to Vellore for further check-ups and returned to his home later.
 Recently he appeared in a private channel during Onam with Nedumudi Venu in which he sang old songs.